 During my consultations with my brides, one of the first things I ask is, “Are you going to be outside at all?”

-If they are, this lets me know they can’t have a lot of loose pieces of hair around their face because of the wind, humidity etc. There’s nothing worse than you as a photographer trying to take gorgeous photos, and the bride has to keep pushing the hair out of her face.
+If they are, this lets me know they can’t have a lot of loose pieces of hair around their faces because of the wind, humidity etc. There’s nothing worse than you as a photographer trying to take gorgeous photos, and the bride has to keep pushing the hair out of her face.
 It slows up the entire photography session while making her hair look messy and undone, which she then, of course, needs touch-ups.

 Trends change each year, and we have seen a lot of loose, wavey boho styles the past couple of seasons.
 While these are gorgeous and look pretty, they aren’t always the best option, especially if a bride is going to be outside taking photos.